Touré

 Touré is the French transcription of a West African surname (English transcriptions are Turay and Touray).
-The name is probably derived from tùùré, the word for 'elephant' in Soninké, the language of the Ghana Empire.
 The clan existed as kings of Zaghari on the middle Niger before the Moroccan invasion of Ghana.
 A theory of their origin holds that the Touré are descended from the "Roum," pre-Arab North African soldiers, and local women.

 People

 Notable people with the name include: